CGFM® Certification Process

 Step 6—Prepare for the CGFM Examinations

 Prepare for the examinations by attending an instructor-led course, purchasing an AGA study guide or studying other resources.
-To determine the best way to prepare, start by reviewing the CGFM Examinations content outlines.
+Take CGFM practice examinations to test your knowledge.
+To determine the best way to prepare, start by reviewing the CGFM examinations content outlines.

 See Preparing for Examinations for more information.